jasp-stats/jaspAudit/inst/help/auditBayesianWorkflow.md

   - Inherent risk: A category or probability for the inherent risk.
 Inherent risk is defined as the risk of material misstatement posed by an error or omission in a financial statement due to a factor other than a failure of internal control.
   - Control risk: A category or probability for the internal control risk.
 Control risk is defined as the risk of a material misstatement in the financial statements arising due to absence or failure in the operation of relevant controls of the auditee.

-#### Critical Items
+#### Report
+- Tables
-- Negative book values: Isolates negative book values from the population.
+  - Descriptive statistics: Produces a table with descriptive statistics of the book values in the population.
+  - Equivalent prior sample: Produces a table that displays the implicit sample on which the prior distribution is based.
+  - Prior and posterior: Produces a table in which the prior and expected posterior distribution are summarized through several statistics, such as their functional form, their prior and expected posterior probabilities and odds, and the shift between these.

+- Plots
+  - Prior distribution: Produces a plot that shows the prior distribution.
+    - Posterior distribution: Adds the posterior distribution after observing the intended sample to the figure.
+  - Prior predictive distribution: Produces a plot of the predictions of the prior distribution.
+  - Compare sample sizes: Produces a plot that compares the sample size 1) across probability distributions, and 2) across the number of expected errors in the sample.
-  - Keep: Keeps negative book values to be inspected in the sample.
+  - Distribution of book values: Produces a histogram of the book values in the population.
-  - Remove: Removes negative book values.

-#### Format Tables
+- Format Output
   - Numbers: Display table output as numbers.
   - Percentages: Display table output as percentages.
+  - Monetary units: Display table output as monetary units.

+#### Advanced
-#### Iterations
+- Iterations
   - Increment: The increment alows you to limit the possible sample sizes to a multiple of its value.
 For example, an increment of 5 allows only sample sizes of 5, 10, 15, 20, 25, etc.
   - Maximum: The maximum allows you to limit the sample size with a maximum.

+- Critical Items
+  - Negative book values: Isolates negative book values from the population.
+    - Keep: Keeps negative book values to be inspected in the sample.
+    - Remove: Removes negative book values.

+- Algorithm
+  - Partial projection: Clicking this box will allow you to separate the known and the unknown misstatement in the population to be more efficient.
+Note that this requires the assumption that the taints in the sample are representative of the taints in the unseen part of the population.
+  - Share information: Clicking this box will allow you to share information between strata using a so-called multilevel modeling approach.

 #### Assume Homogeneous Taints
 Clicking this box will allow you to separate the known and the unknown misstatement in the population to be more efficient.
 Note that this requires the assumption that the taints in the sample are representative of the taints in the unseen part of the population.